Parts of this story were originally published on bchydro.com.

 Science Literacy Week is a time to come together, explore our relationship with science and share knowledge with others.
-This year’s theme is biodiversity, an important facet of BC Hydro and the B.C. curriculum.
+2020’s theme was biodiversity, an important facet of BC Hydro and the B.C. curriculum.

 Help teach your class about biodiversity by learning more about B.C.’s white sturgeon and some of the ways we help preserve their habitat at our dams and facilities.
 Discuss with your students how their actions might affect the environment and what they can do to mitigate those impacts.

 The white sturgeon...

 Gets its name from the white along its sides and belly.

 Depending on age and size, can spawn between 100,000 and one million eggs.